-HC looks at whether or not HR can play a role in assisting employees with financial wellbeing
+HRD talks to three experts about whether or not HR can play a role in assistance with financial wellbeing

-According to AMP’s latest Financial Wellness report, financially stressed employees in Australia lose on average 6.9 hours of productive work per week and are absent four days per year due to stress-related sickness.
+According to AMP’s latest Financial Wellness report, financially stressed employees lose on average 6.9 hours of productive work per week and are absent four days per year due to stress-related sickness.

 “There’s real value in employers supporting financial wellbeing in the workplace,” said Doyle.